 Still struggling with finances during your divorce?
 Most people do!
 Read How to find quick, hidden money in divorce

 How to file for divorce online using OnlineDivorce.com

 If you decide to move forward with OnlineDivorce.com, there are a few simple steps you’ll go through to complete the process:

-- First, you’ll fill out some basic information online to see if you qualify.
+- Fill out basic information online to see if you qualify

 - If you qualify for an online divorce, you’ll answer very detailed questions about your personal life and the terms of your divorce.